- Home

 1. Taco lettuce wraps

-Inside your lettuce cups, you can use any of your favourite taco fillings.
-You may want to try this beef taco lettuce wrap recipe from Home Cooking Memories, this chicken taco lettuce wrap from Gimme Delicious, or this ground turkey taco lettuce wrap from Skinny Taste.
-Alternatively, check out Pinch of Yum’s spicy vegan lettuce taco wrap.
+You can use any of your favourite taco fillings.
+You may like to try this beef taco lettuce wrap from Home Cooking Memories, this chicken taco version from Gimme Delicious, or this ground turkey taco one from SkinnyTaste.
+Alternatively, check out Pinch of Yum’s firecracker vegan lettuce wraps.

 2. Aubergine lasagne

-Whether you like making a classic beef lasagne or a veggie version, swapping the lasagne sheets for slices of aubergine can turn this meal into a lower-carb, gluten-free alternative.
+Whether you like a classic beef lasagne or a veggie version, swapping the lasagne sheets for slices of aubergine can turn this meal into a lower-carb, gluten-free alternative.

-Cut your aubergine into thin slices, sprinkle with salt to draw out the moisture and any bitter flavours, leave for 10 minutes, then pat dry.
+Cut your aubergine into thin slices, sprinkle with salt to draw out moisture and any bitter flavours, leave for 10 minutes, then pat dry.
 Next, drizzle with olive oil and roast or griddle until soft – then simply layer them as you would regular lasagne sheets.

 3. Thai curry with quinoa

 So, why not swap your rice for quinoa?
-While quinoa isn’t significantly lower in carbs than white rice (quinoa has 39g per cup compared to rice’s 44g), the quality of the carb is far superior.
+While quinoa isn’t significantly lower in carbs than white rice (quinoa has 39g per cup compared to rice’s 44g), the quality of the carbs is far superior.

 Quinoa is a low glycemic index (GI) food, which means it helps maintain steady blood sugar levels.
 White rice is high-GI, which means it can raise blood glucose levels and increase the risk of weight gain, type 2 diabetes, and heart disease.
 Plus, quinoa is a complete protein, high in fibre, and rich in potassium and magnesium.

-You can choose to make your own Thai spice paste, but if you’re looking for a quick dinner, simply use a shop-bought curry paste.
+You can make your own Thai spice paste, but if you’re looking for a quick dinner, simply use a shop-bought curry paste.
 Thai green curry is spicier than red curry, but both are delicious!
 For extra protein, you can add chicken, fish, or tofu.

 For more detailed recipe instructions, check out this Thai vegetable curry with quinoa recipe from Sainsbury’s, or watch the video below.